-Section 7.35.
+Section 7.3.
 Publication.

-Following receipt of the proposed budget, the Board of Aldermen shall have copies of the proposed budget available in the office of the Director of Finance, and at least five (5) days prior to each public hearing, pursuant to Section 7.46. of this Chapter, the Board of Aldermen shall publish-as required per Connecticut State Statutein a newspaper having a substantial circulation in the City, a notice of the public hearing or hearings and a summary of the proposed budget showing anticipated revenues by major sources and proposed expenditures by departments and also the amount to be raised by taxation.
+Following receipt of the proposed budget, the Board of Aldermen shall have copies of the proposed budget available in the office of the Director of Finance, and at least five (5) days prior to each public hearing, pursuant to Section 7.4. of this Charter, the Board of Aldermen shall publish as required per Connecticut General Statutes, a notice of the public hearing or hearings and a summary of the proposed budget showing anticipated revenues by major sources and proposed expenditures by departments and also the amount to be raised by taxation.
 Said budget shall also be posted on the City's website.

-Section 7.46.
+Section 7.4.
 Duties of the Board of Aldermen on the Budget; Board of Aldermen Budget.

-The Board of Aldermen shall review the submitted budget holding at least one (1) public hearing and such other public hearings as the Board of Aldermen shall deem appropriate, the last of which hearings shall not be later than May 15 and at which hearings any elector or taxpayer may have a reasonable opportunity to be heard regarding appropriations for the ensuing year.
+The Board of Aldermen shall review the submitted budget, shall hold departmental hearings, shall hold at least one (1) public hearing and shall hold such other budget workshops as the Board of Aldermen shall deem appropriate, the last of which hearings shall not be later than May 15 and at which public hearings any elector or taxpayer may have a reasonable opportunity to be heard regarding appropriations for the ensuing year.
 Not later than May 31, the Board of Aldermen shall adopt a budget and tax rate in mills for the City and file it with the Director of Finance.
 Adoption of the final budget and tax rate in mills of the Board of Aldermen for the City shall be made based upon the proposed budget on which the Board of Aldermen is acting as follows: